Case Study:

 The brief

-The client wanted to fully refurbish a late-Victorian home in Brighton, with a focus on unlocking space and improving day-to-day liveability.
-The project centres around replacing a poorly built side conservatory with a new kitchen extension, alongside upgrading the rest of the house to modern standards — from heating and electrics to windows, roofing and finishes.
+The client set out to fully refurbish a late-Victorian home in Brighton, with a focus on unlocking space and improving day-to-day liveability.
+The project centred on replacing a poorly built side conservatory with a new kitchen extension, alongside upgrading the rest of the house to modern standards – from heating and electrics through to windows, roofing and finishes.

 The challenges

-As soon as work began, it became clear the existing rear structure was unsafe.
-The conservatory and surrounding elements had been built to a poor standard and needed to be completely demolished and rebuilt.
-The main roof was also at the end of its life, and multiple areas of penetrating damp were identified throughout the house.
-Adding to the complexity was the need to crane in large steel RSJs and crank beams, all without compromising the scaffold or leaving the structure exposed to the weather.
+Early on, it became clear that the existing rear structure was unsafe.
+The conservatory and surrounding elements had been built to a poor standard and were fully demolished and rebuilt.
+The main roof was also at the end of its life, with multiple areas of damp identified throughout the house.

 Our approach

 “You have to be realistic about what these houses can do.
-Our job is to make them better — not to oversell.
-Sometimes that means suggesting thicker socks instead of underfloor heating.”
+Our job is to make them better – not to oversell.
+Done properly, that’s what makes the difference long term.”